Sitecore/Discover-JS-SDK-Starter-kit/README.md

 ## Contributions

 We are very grateful to the community for contributing bug fixes and improvements.
-We welcome all efforts to evolve and improve the Discover Starter Kit; read below to learn how to participate in those efforts.
+We welcome all efforts to evolve and improve the Discover Starter Kit.
+The following sections explain how you can participate in these efforts.

 ### Bug reports